 100,000 Genomes Project

-King’s is one of a select group of hospitals taking part in the national 100,000 Genomes Project.
-This involves collecting blood samples from certain patients and their relatives, to increase our understanding of certain cancers and rare diseases.
-We want as many King’s patients as possible to donate blood, to help us improve patient care through research.
+King’s is one of a select group of hospitals that took part in the national 100,000 Genomes Project.
+This involved collecting blood samples from certain patients and their relatives to increase our understanding of certain cancers and rare diseases.

 A genome is the code in our DNA.
 It contains the information for about 20,000 genes.
 We all inherit a copy of the genome from each parent and it contains the information needed to make every part of the body.
 The small differences in genomes are what make us unique.

-The 100,000 Genomes Project is being carried out on a scale not seen before anywhere else in the world.
-It aims to decode 100,000 human genomes in order to create a new genomic medicine service in the NHS, enhance our understanding of diseases and potentially change the way we treat patients.
+The 100,000 Genomes Project has been carried out on a scale never seen before anywhere else in the world.
+100,000 human genomes have been sequenced and are now being analysed to create a new genomic medicine service in the NHS, enhance our understanding of diseases and potentially change the way we treat patients.